aarondalao/socialMediaProject_DotNet7/README.md

 ## Infrastructure Layer | Solution
 TODO: will be updating this.
-new solution with a sole purpose of getting username from the application layer.
+new solution with purpose of getting username via IUserAccessor.cs and image via IPhotoAccessor.cs from the application layer.
+- [cloudinary](https://cloudinary.com/) - SaaS tech that provides cloud-based image and video management services.
+I'll use this to upload, store, manage, and manipulate images for this project.